Le subjonctif: the Subjunctive in French

 Example:

-Il faut que vous soyez sortis avant 12 heures.You must have left before 12 o’clock.
+Il faut que vous soyez sortis avant 12 heures.You must be out before noon.

-but: Il faut que vous ayez sorti les carottes du frigo avant le dîner.You must have taken the carrots out of the fridge before diner.
+but: Il faut que vous ayez sorti les carottes du frigo avant le dîner.You need to take the carrots out of the refrigerator before dinner.

 For the regular -er/-ir/-re verbs, the past participle is easy to construct: